Crohn's Disease and Alcohol: What You Can Drink and What to Avoid

 Is non-alcoholic beer safe with Crohn's?

 Non-alcoholic beer removes the alcohol problem but retains carbonation and gluten, which can cause bloating and irritation in some patients.
 It is a better option than regular beer, but not guaranteed to be symptom-free.
+Gluten-free non-alcoholic options are the safest bet.

 How long should I wait after a flare before drinking again?